-Criteria for post-tenure reviews must recognize that the focus of a faculty member's professional activities may shift over time.
-As tenured full professors move through their careers, however, some may redirect their energies.
-Some may wish, for example, to devote proportionately more time to research, teaching, advising, administration, and University service than they did as assistant or associate professors.
-If that is the case and if the desired shift in balance is consistent with the academic program areas, department's, unit's, and college's needs, a balance of activities not specified in the standard workload of the department or unit may be established by a written agreement between the faculty member and the department and approved by the appropriate dean and the Office of the Provost, as provided for in Article 17.
-Consequently, expectations and goals for individual faculty members may be changed to reflect the resulting balance of activities.
+4 Criteria for post-tenure reviews must recognize that the focus of a faculty member's professional activities may shift over time.
+As tenured full professors move through their careers, however, 5 6 some may redirect their energies.
+Some may wish, for example, to devote proportionately more 7 time to research, teaching, advising, administration, and University service than they did as 8 assistant or associate professors.
+If that is the case and if the desired shift in balance is consistent with the department's, unit's, and college's needs, a balance of activities not specified in the 9 10 standard workload of the department or unit may be established by a written agreement between the faculty member and the department and approved by the appropriate dean and the Office of 11 the Provost, as provided for in Article 17.
+Consequently, expectations and goals for individual 12 faculty members may be changed to reflect the resulting balance of activities.
+13 14

-Review and Promotion (Career and Limited Duration):
+16 Review and Promotion (Career and Limited Duration):

-The faculty in each department or unit that employs Career and Limited Duration faculty will maintain written procedures and criteria for the review of Career and Limited Duration faculty, which must comport with Article 19 and the general guidelines below.
+18 The faculty in each department or unit that employs Career and Limited Duration faculty will

+19 maintain written procedures and criteria for the review of Career and Limited Duration faculty,

+20 which must comport with Article 19 and the general guidelines below.
+Should a Career or